 The rivers and streams in the US dissolve and carry toxic chemicals and harmful substances, which is why half of these are unfit for human consumption or recreation.
 Lakes are not above being polluted, with a third of all lakes water in the US being unsafe for human consumption.

 The agricultural sector is a major contributor to water pollution in the US, with toxic chemicals washing from fields and factory farms contaminating the natural waterways in the US.
+Nonpoint source pollution is also a big concern, which occurs as a result of runoff.

 The US Generates 220 Million Tires, 30 Billion Foam Cups, and 1.8 Billion Disposable Diapers Annually